BlackyBPG/FS19_HelperAdvanced/README.md

 ### CHANGELOG:

+- ##### Version 1.9.0.16 (05.10.2021)
+- - fix apparently working helpers who are actually not employed by anyone
+- - Helpers now always have their own clothes on, so the recognition value is there

 - ##### Version 1.9.0.15 (04.10.2021)
 - - fix automaticly fired and hired helpers 2nd
 - - now the selected helper has right gender model in vehicle